How Rare Is It?

 How Rare Is a Laryngeal Cleft?

-7.6% of children with chronic respiratory symptoms who undergo a DLB/ML&B*
+Up to 7.6% of children with chronic respiratory symptoms who undergo a DLB/ML&B*

-Past Beliefs
+Past Belief

 1 in every 10,000 to 20,000 live births